We then braved the streets and subways and trains of Paris to head for Versailles.

 After dinner we wandered up to find a cache and stumbled on the Sacre Coeur, in the Montmartre section, the hightest point in Paris and of course, the awesomes views of the night sky.
 The building was beautiful too.
 We didn't get to go inside but the outside was awesome.
 There were tons of people hanging out and below there was an outdoor showing of an old movie.
 We grabbed some post cards and headed home to shower and bed.
 Believe it or not, the shower wasn't too bad, I was kicking it's ass until I decided to put my shirt back on and slammed my head on the molding.

-Today, the last day we spent at the Eiffel Tower.
-We woke up about an hour later then planned - mainly because I shut the alarm off because it only has a 5 minute snooze button and that's bullshit so what's the point of snoozing.
-Well, we got to snooze quite a bit.
-We got to the tower after some breadfast and the line was long.
-It probably took us at least an hour and a half.
 We took the lift to the second floor because we wanted to save our legs for Barcelona tomorrow.
 The views were very cool - you can see pretty much everything: the Seine, Notre Dame, Sacre Coeur, the bootleg Statue of Liberty in the Seine, the Pantheon.
 I was snapping mad pictures, I know, you're all surprised.
 We headed down to get lunch, a cache, which was above the tunnel Lady Diana died at (we had no idea) and then headed to the Champs Elyesses, the triumphiant arch Napoleon had commissioned and the Nazis marched through.
 That must have been a real slap in the face - then we rolled through there on our way to saving the free world.
 It was cool - very, very big.
 We then headed back and vegged out after doing some laundry.
 Jess did some food shopping because my belly was messed up and we ate and she's finishing up plans for Greece and I'm catching up with you people.

 We get up MAD early manana - the flight is at 9 but we have to be at the airport by 7 and it's an hour away.
 No snoozing manana.